barghouthi/cs704/README.md

 * **Deliverable 2 (TBA)**  Submit a 2-3 page proposal including the following:
 The statement of the problem to be investigated
 An explanation of why the problem is interesting
-A description of what you propose to do,
+A description of what you propose to do.
-Explain the elements that you will have to build Explain the elements that you can pick up from open-source sites Explain the experiment(s) or performance measurement(s) that you plan to carry out.
+Explain the elements that you will have to build.
+Explain the elements that you can pick up from open-source sites.
+Explain the experiment(s) or performance measurement(s) that you plan to carry out.
 Two good approaches are State the hypothesis that you hope to refute.
 Complete the following sentence: ``The experiments were designed to shed light on the following questions: . . .''